-In May of 2020, we purchased a brand new 5th-wheel toy hauler advertised as "4-Season".
+In May of 2020 my husband and I sold our house and moved into a brand new 5th-wheel toy hauler advertised as "4-Season".
 It was equipped with the "yeti package" that claimed to keep the RV systems protected and functioning even when the weather dropped to zero degrees Fahrenheit.

 This sounded good to us because while our primary intention was to spend as much time in 70-degree weather as possible, we also knew that we'd spend most of November and December with our family in Colorado.